| The initial development of Idenics dealt with the subject of

 after an identity of someone else.
 However, an identity can be

+generated without the input of any outside party.
 They may have similarities, but identities are different from

 person to person.
 Still, the common denominator between all